dormrod/Maths_Problems/README.md

 6) Find the difference between the sum of squares and the square of the sum of N natural numbers
 7) Find the Nth prime
 8) Find largest product of adjacent digits in sequence
+9) Find Pythagorean triplets which sum to a given number
+10) Find sum of all primes below N